 Shop our Products

 Our Wagyu side of things came in early 2015 when my love for cattle collided with my love for cooking and a good steak.
 I studied the breed and liked what I saw; but what really set the hook was a taste of the juiciest, richest, best-tasting piece of meat I had ever sunk my teeth into.
-When it finally clicked that I could raise these cattle I pinned my ears back and I set out to find out how I could make it work.
+When it finally clicked that I could raise these cattle I set out to find out how I could make it work.